 The stair cores should be constructed out of non-combustible materials.
 A protected stairway needs to be relatively free of potential sources of fire and should not be used for direct access to a risk space, except for a lift well or electricity meters provided that the meters are enclosed in a non-combustible box.

 5.8 Escape from Ancillary and Non-Residential Areas

 5.8.1 Overview

-The majority of ancillary space and non-residential areas are located on the basement and ground floor (see Figure 5 and Figure 6), these include:
+The majority of ancillary space and non-residential areas are located on the basement floor of Block 3 (see Figure 5).
+These include: